How Much Do Mortgage Advisors Charge?

 It entirely depends on your circumstances, the fee you’ve been quoted, and if the broker can shave off any lender fees.

-While a free broker sounds great, unfortunately some unethical brokers may take advantage.
-In a worst-case scenario, a broker may actively recommend a borrower to take out an unsuitable mortgage with a lender if they can earn more commission through them.
+While a free broker sounds great, unfortunately, some unethical brokers may take advantage.
+In a worst-case scenario, a broker may actively recommend that a borrower take out an unsuitable mortgage with a lender if they can earn more commission through them.

-Even if you plan to buy a very cheap property, if your loan-to-value is high (for example, you need to borrow 95% of the property’s value), your application may still be classed as higher risk.
+Even if you plan to buy a very cheap property, if your loan-to-value is high (for example, you need to borrow 95% of the property’s value), your application may still be considered higher risk.

-By paying to work with a broker, not only will you be benefiting from their unparalleled expertise, they could potentially grant you access to more competitive products.
+By paying to work with a broker, not only will you benefit from their unparalleled expertise, but they could also potentially grant you access to more competitive products.

-Whether you pay or not, working with an experienced, competent and trustworthy mortgage broker can help you find your dream mortgage.
-The brokers we work with are all fully qualified by the Financial Conduct Authority (FCA) and they are best set to give you trusted advice.
+Whether you pay or not, working with an experienced, competent, trustworthy mortgage broker can help you find your dream mortgage.
+The brokers we work with are all fully qualified by the Financial Conduct Authority (FCA), and they are best set to give you trusted advice.

 Is there a mortgage broker fee calculator I can use?

-Preparation is key when trying to find a mortgage, so it can be a good idea to know when to pay mortgage broker fees and the costs that you may have to pay ahead of starting the process, even if you have a low fee mortgage broker.
+Preparation is key when trying to find a mortgage, so it can be a good idea to know when to pay mortgage broker fees and the costs you may have to pay before starting the process, even if you have a low-fee mortgage broker.

-Some people search for online mortgage broker fee calculators which can provide a quick snapshot of what you might expect to pay.
-The only thing to consider is that an online tool won’t be intuitive and therefore can’t take your unique circumstances into consideration.
+Some people search for online mortgage broker fee calculators, which can provide a quick snapshot of what they might expect to pay.
+The only thing to consider is that an online tool won’t be intuitive and, therefore, can’t take your unique circumstances into consideration.

-There are many specialist brokers ranging from bad credit brokers, lifetime mortgage brokers to self-employed specialists and these may each have their own fees.
+There are many specialist brokers, ranging from bad credit brokers to lifetime mortgage brokers to self-employed specialists, and each may charge their own fees.

-Having the right expert on your side can be the difference between a successful mortgage application or a mortgage rejection, so getting the right broker for your situation is important.
+Having the right expert on your side can be the difference between a successful mortgage application and a mortgage rejection, so getting the right broker for your situation is important.

-It can be quicker and more efficient to talk to an advisor who can listen to what you need and recommend a broker who matches those expectations.
-They will also be clear on costs so that there are no unexpected fees later down the line.
+It can be quicker and more efficient to talk to an advisor who can listen to your needs and recommend a broker who matches those expectations.
+They will also be clear on costs so there are no unexpected fees later.

 When do you have to pay a mortgage broker?

-Some brokers request their fees to be paid upfront whereas others will request to be paid once a mortgage application has successfully been approved.
+Some brokers request their fees be paid upfront, whereas others request payment once a mortgage application has been successfully approved.

 We're so confident in our service, we guarantee it.